nphanrahan/Price-Prediction-Model/README.md

 3. A user interface where a user can upload simple clean data, choose the dependent variable, create a dashboard with predictions incremented by some measure of time, and a visualization tracking the historical accuracy of the prediction.

 The first few weeks of effort will be spent on building, refining, and validating the first two points.
 Once complete, I plan to move to point three.

+Model Automation Instructions:

+I used cron to create the automation of the next day closing price.
+In terminal, run:

+  crontab -e

+When cron opens, input and save (requires saving the Predictions file as a .py.
+This is included in the repo):

+  nate@Nates-MacBook-Air ~ % chmod +x /Users/nate/Desktop/Prediction\ Dashboard/Price\ Prediction.py